 Nodal marginal zone lymphoma

 Nodal marginal zone lymphoma is a type of marginal zone lymphoma.
-It is rare- accounting for about 1-2% of all non-Hodgkin lymphoma cases.
+It is rare, accounting for about 1-2% of all non-Hodgkin lymphoma (NHL) cases.

-Marginal zone lymphomas are rare types of non-Hodgkin lymphoma (NHL).
-There are 3 main types of marginal zone lymphomas: extranodal marginal zone lymphoma of mucosa-associated lymphoid tissue (MALT); splenic marginal zone lymphoma; and nodal marginal zone lymphoma*.
+Marginal zone lymphomas are rare types of NHL.
+There are three main types of marginal zone lymphomas: extranodal marginal zone lymphoma of mucosa-associated lymphoid tissue (MALT); splenic marginal zone lymphoma; and nodal marginal zone lymphoma.
 Nodal marginal zone lymphoma (NMZL) is often referred to as ‘monocytoid B-cell lymphoma’ and is usually slow-growing.
 Whilst it is unlikely, NMZL does have the ability to transform into a more aggressive type of lymphoma.

 NMZL generally only involves the lymph nodes, with the most common symptom usually being a painless swelling in the neck, armpit or groin caused by enlarged lymph nodes.
 More than one group of nodes may be affected, and NMZL can sometimes be found in the bone marrow.
 It is not uncommon for people with NMZL to have widespread disease at the time of diagnosis, where the disease has spread to several areas of the body.

 Who does nodal marginal zone lymphoma commonly affect?

 NMZL usually affects adults aged 60 years and over.
 It is slightly more common in women than it is in men.